kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-05-26-pi-hole-clash.md

    ❌ Make sure `eth0` is unselected (just one should be checked)

 3. **DNS provider**
-   🕘 Start with Quad9 (filtered, DNSSEC) since we don't have a VPN set up yet.
+   🕘 Start with Quad9 (filtered, DNSSEC).

-   ☁️ Once the VPN's ready, switch to Cloudflare (DoH or DoT) for better privacy.

 4. **Blocklists**
    ✔️ Use the default ones - you can add more later.